-Dual language programs in which instruction is provided in students' L1 and L2 (e.g., Spanish and English, respectively, for Spanish-speaking students) are one evidence- based approach for supporting the biliteracy development of Spanishspeaking students (August & Shanahan, 2006; NASEM, 2017).
-These programs can vary in their design and the amount of instructional time allocated to each language, as well as the students they serve.
-One-way programs, for example, serve a group of students who share an L1 and capitalize on their L1 literacy skills to support the development of their L2 literacy skills.
-Often, these programs serve Spanish-speaking students to support their literacy development in both Spanish (L1) and English (L2), although variations on this model (e.g., English-speaking students learning to read in Spanish) are growing in popularity.
-Two-way programs serve English- and Spanishspeaking students and support the acquisition and development of literacy skills in both languages for both groups of students (Francis et al., 2006).
+Dual language programs in which instruction is provided in students' L1 and L2 (e.g., Spanish and English, respectively, for Spanish-speaking students) are one evidencebased approach for supporting the biliteracy development of Spanish-speaking students (August & Shanahan, 2006; NASEM, 2017).
+These programs can vary in their design and the amount of instructional time allocated to each language, as well as the students they serve; one-way programs, for example, serve only Spanishspeaking students and capitalize on their Spanish literacy skills to support the development of English literacy skills, while two-way programs serve English- and Spanish-speaking students and support the acquisition and development of literacy skills in both languages for both groups of students (Francis et al., 2006).

 In response to the growth in Spanish-speaking students in the U.S., dual language programs have grown tremendously in the last several years.
 A decade ago, there were about 200 dual language programs across the U.S.; today, there are more than 3,000 (Olmos, 2021).
+As of 2019, New York City Public Schools had 545 dual language programs across K-12 (Sheff, 2019) and, according to the California Basic Educational Data System, 1,490 schools reported having some kind of bilingual or multilingual program in 2018-19, including 747 dual language immersion programs (Stavely & Marquéz Rosales, 2021).

-Of these, approximately 80% are Spanish dual language programs (ACIE, 2021).
-With respect to the distribution of dual language programs by state, the majority (18.75%) of programs are in California, followed by Texas (14.78%), New York (12.94%), and Utah (8.43%).
-As of 2021, only six states had zero dual language programs (ACIE, 2021).
-Dual language programs aren't just growing in areas of the country typically known for having a high Spanish-speaking population-as of 2022, North Carolina had 229 dual language Spanish programs, an increase from only 29 during the 2010-2011 school year (ACIE, 2021).
+Dual language programs aren't just growing in areas of the country typically known as having a high Spanish-speaking population-as of 2021, North Carolina has 188 dual language Spanish programs, an increase from only 29 in the 2010-2011 school year (per data available at https://sites.google.com/dpi.nc.gov/ncdli/ resources/nc-dli-program-directory).
 Regardless of which populations of students are served, the overarching goal of dual language programs remains the same: "[to promote] bilingualism and biliteracy, academic excellence in both Spanish and English, and positive cross-cultural relationships and high levels of self-esteem" (Lindholm-Leary et al., 2007).

-Dual language programs are grounded, in part, in theories of cross-linguistic transfer that articulate hypotheses about how students' knowledge and skills in their dominant language (L1) can be used to facilitate the development of similar skills in their second language (L2; Cummins, 1979; Proctor et al., 2010).
+Dual language programs are grounded, in part, in theories of cross-linguistic transfer that articulate hypotheses about how students' knowledge and skills in their dominant language (L1; Spanish) can be used to facilitate the development of similar skills in their second language (L2; English; Cummins, 1979; Proctor et al., 2010).
 Key components of the dual language program, namely instruction and assessment, can capitalize on the similarities between the two languages while also being mindful of the nuanced differences between the two languages that may be particularly challenging for developing readers. mCLASS Lectura is a perfect fit for dual language programs in that it can be administered to all children and benchmark performance in Spanish and English can be documented and used to guide instruction.